 2 – Import Your WordPress.com Blog

-Now you can upload the XML file to your new wordpress.org blog so that all of your content will immediately appear on your new website.
+Now you can upload the XML file to your new WordPress.org blog (find detailed instructions on making your new blog here) so that all of your content will immediately appear on your new website.

 - Navigate to “Tools > Import” in your new self-hosted wordpress.org blog, and click the last option “WordPress”.